angular/components/src/cdk/testing/testing.md

 | `matchesSelector(selector: string): Promise<boolean>` | Checks whether the element matches the given CSS selector. |

-`TestElement` is an abstraction designed to work across different test environments (Karma, Protractor, etc); therefore, it is important that all DOM interaction inside harness classes happens via this interface. `ComponentHarness` subclasses must _not_ use other means of accessing DOM elements (e.g. `document.querySelector`), otherwise it will not work in all test environments.
+`TestElement` is an abstraction designed to work across different test environments (Karma, Protractor, etc).
+When using harnesses, you should perform all DOM interaction via this interface.

-As a best practice, it is recommended not to expose `TestElement` instances to users of a harness, unless its an element the user has some control over (e.g. the host element).
-Exposing `TestElement` instances for internal elements may lead users to depend on implementation details (e.g. assertions against particular attributes or classes in your component's template that may change later).
+Other means of accessing DOM elements (e.g. `document.querySelector`) will not work in all test environments.

-Instead, consider providing more narrow-focused methods for particular actions the user may want to take or particular state they may want to check.
-For example, `MyPopupHarness` could provide methods
+As a best practice, you should not `TestElement` instances to users of a harness unless its an element the component consumer defines directly (e.g. the host element).
+Exposing `TestElement` instances for internal elements leads users to depend on a component's internal DOM structure.

-like:
+Instead, provide more narrow-focused methods for particular actions the end user will take or particular state they may want to check.
+For example, `MyPopupHarness` could provide methods like `toggle` and `isOpen`:

 ```ts
 class MyPopupHarness extends ComponentHarness {